globalizejs/globalize/README.md

             monthsGenitive:
                 Same as months but used when the day preceeds the month.
                 Omit if the culture has no genitive distinction in month names.
-                For an explaination of genitive months, see http://blogs.msdn.com/michkap/archive/2004/12/25/332259.aspx
+                For an explanation of genitive months, see http://blogs.msdn.com/michkap/archive/2004/12/25/332259.aspx
             convert:
                 Allows for the support of non-gregorian based calendars.
 This